KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 Existing product screens

-Lightening demo of "competitor" products, or non-competitive products that offer insight
+See Lightening Demo section for analysis of similar products that offer insight

 Success metrics (ex.
 HEART framework)